clojurewerkz/cassaforte.docs/articles/getting_started.md

 If you're connecting to the single cluster/keyspace, you should use `clojurewerkz.cassaforte.cql/connect!` function to connect to Cassandra.
 It will set `*default-cluster*` and `*default-session*` for client and use them for all the operations later on.
 Use `clojurewerkz.cassaforte.cql` namespace for queries, all operations in this namespace will use a default session (or session you provide in a binding).
+You can also find various CQL helper functions are can be found in `clojurewerkz.cassaforte.query`.

 ```clojure
 (ns cassaforte.docs.examples